rmorris2255/rmorris2255.github.io/Diagram.md

 ```

 ### Documentation
 This is the Flowgorithm option but done in Python.
+The file is called "guessinggame.py" located in this repo.

 The script first prints the starting text.